 - I got a lot of good information from these websites: http://www.drlwilson.com/articles/copper_toxicity_syndrome.htm and http://www.coppertoxic.com/

 - Use your best judgment after reading several sources.
-Be wise within any copper groups, as you will have to sift through “strong opinion” vs “valid information” and decide what fits you.
+Be wise within any copper groups, as you will have to sift through strong opinion vs valid information and decide what fits you.

 - This is the hair testing I have used twice, also called HTMA, and I will use it again to keep track of where my metals are: https://www.directlabs.com/sttm/OrderTests.aspx (3rd test down)

 - It’s rare, but there are some who might have Wilson’s disease, which is an autosomal recessive inherited disorder.
 It causes accumulation of copper in major organs like your liver (failure to filter it out), brain, and more. www.wilsonsdisease.org/ That was not my cause, but you should read about it, just in case.

 - About zinc and how it can be depleted: http://drlwilson.com/Articles/ZINC.htm